-- Dredge the beef in flour on all sides.
-Add 1 tbsp of the oil to your Instant Pot.
-Press the "sauté" button and once the oil is hot, add the beef.
+- Add 1 tablespoon of the oil to your Instant Pot.
+Press the "sauté" button and once the oil is hot, add half the beef.
 Brown the beef on all sides (I find this easiest to do with tongs).
-I like to do 2 batches so the meat isn't crowded and browns nicely.
+I like to do two batches so the meat isn't crowded and browns nicely.

-- Once the beef is nicely seared, take it out of the Instant Pot and set aside.
-I add the second tablespoon of oil before browning the second batch.
+- Once the beef is seared, transfer it to a plate and set aside.
+Repeat for the second batch (use the second tablespoon of olive oil).

-- Add the remaining ingredients (including returning the beef to the pot).
-The Instant Pot will be quite full, but it should not go over the maximum capacity line.
+- Add the remaining ingredients except for the cornstarch (including returning the beef to the pot).

 - Close the lid and set the valve on "sealing", and cook on high pressure for 35 minutes.
 It will take 10-15 minutes for the Instant Pot to get up to pressure.